 1. The city of Cusco is like a world’s fair of people.
 Cusco is overrun by tourists.
 You will literally meet people from ALL OVER THE WORLD.
 I met people from Poland, Norway, Japan, Germany and Switzerland, just to name a few.
 Cusco also attracts many people looking for a specific type of “spiritual journey”.
 You will often see the stereotypical “hippie” type covered in peace things, walking the streets of Cusco.
 Peace Man!!

 2. DOGS, DOGS, DOGS!
-If you think Lima is overrun with stray dogs, just wait till you get to Cusco.
+If you think Lima is overrun with stray dogs (and cats), just wait till you get to Cusco.
 I have never seen that many stray dogs in my life.
 They run the streets and travel in packs.
 However, you might meet some actual friendly ones in Cusco.
 They are so used to tourists giving them snacks and playing with them that they will often approach you.
 I actually had one follow me on my walk home one day.
 It was nice to have the company🙂.